CannonJunior/apex-tactics/Asset-Management-Systems.md

 # Asset Management Systems

-This document outlines the comprehensive asset management system for the Tactical RPG 3D Engine, supporting dependency tracking, versioning, streaming, LOD (Level of Detail), and multi-platform localization.
+This document outlines the comprehensive asset management system for the Tactical RPG 3D Engine, supporting dependency tracking, versioning, streaming, LOD (Level of Detail), and multi-platform localization in both client-server and standalone architectures.

 ## Core Asset Management Architecture